Project Mentor: Dr. Bill Whitney, Creative Inquiry

 During the first year, the team met with local organizations, community leaders, and youth advocates to identify where foster youth need the most support, while also receiving restorative justice (RJ) training.
 From those insights, the team developed a model rooted in RJ and trauma-informed practices that emphasizes healing, mentorship, and community building.

-All majors are welcome to apply, particularly those interested in social justice, restorative practices, and community-based programming and advocacy.
+All majors are welcome to apply, particularly those interested in social justice, arts-based programming, and community advocacy.